 What Other Treatment Options Are Available To Treat Constipation?

-Eating balanced meals and plenty of fiber can help cure* the constipation.
-It will also ensure that the constipation does not return.
+Eating balanced meals and plenty of fiber can also help cure constipation.
+It will also ensure that constipation does not return.

 How Can Water Retention Supplements Help To Treat Constipation?

-They can help support* the natural functioning of the body so waste and liquids are removed properly.
+They can help support the natural functioning of the body so waste and liquids are removed properly.